Thibault-33-1/KeyStriker/README.md

-# Keyloger-KeyStriker
+# Keylogger-KeyStriker
 ---------------------
-A linux keyloger with the possibility to launch it at startup.
+A linux keylogger with the possibility to launch it at startup.

 1) Compile the source with code blocks IDE, codeblocks must be in root -> sudo codeblocks in a terminal.